Email FacebookTwitterMenu burgerClose thin

 Deciding Which CD Rates and Terms Are Best for You

+CD rates typically offer terms ranging from three months to five years.
+Think carefully before committing to a timeline because accessing your money early exposes you to early withdrawal penalties.
 If you feel stuck as to where to put your cash and need to get a clearer picture of your options, speaking with a financial advisor can help you make a sound choice.
 An advisor can help you identify your savings goals and risk profile.
-This professional can also help you go over the pros and cons of CD investing so you know if it is the right savings vehicle for your needs.
+They can also help you go over the pros and cons of CD investing so you know if it is the right savings vehicle for your needs.

 How to Lock in Competitive CD Rates